-1st offense (or those events considered by the principal to be less than a major incident) - Level I or Level II-A

-1st offense (major incident) or 2nd offense - Level II-A or B or Level III, refer to Court Designated Worker (CDW), recommend assessment Repeated major offenses - Level III

-7. The breaking and entering of a building, car, or room with the intent to illegally take property or money; the illegal taking of money of property; the taking of money or property from another by use of force or fear; the obtaining of money or property (something of value) from an unwilling person, or forcing any individual to act through use of force or threat of the use of force; and the unlawful receiving or storing of stolen property.
+1st offense (or those events considered by the principal to be less than a major incident) - Level I or Level II-A 1st offense (major incident) or 2nd offense - Level II-A or B or Level III, refer to court worker, recommend assessment Repeated major offenses - Level III the taking of money or property from another by use of force or fear; the obtaining of money or property (something of value) from an unwilling person, or forcing any individual to act through use of force or threat of the use of force; and the unlawful receiving or storing of stolen property.
 1st offense - Level II-A or B or Level III with parent/guardian conference May refer to law enforcement depending upon the seriousness of the offense.